ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Scattered showers and thunderstorms before 4pm, then a chance of showers and thunderstorms.
 Some of the storms could be severe.
          Cloudy.
 High near 67, with temperatures falling to around 65 in the afternoon.
-East wind around 8 mph.
+East southeast wind around 8 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">